Interview With Lithos

 My process often consists of having some kind of feeling in mind that I want to go for – whether it’s techno or anything else – but also very often the feeling comes about from experimentation and what I respond to in the moment – like if I’m designing some synth patch.

 There’s a particular sound or groove I like (whether I have it in mind or if it comes about from experimentation) that I ultimately decide to run with.
 Whenever I’ve figured out what that main element is, I go for adding elements that contribute to the groove that I have going on.
 Once I like the base idea (which can usually be a repeating 1 bar motif, or even an 8-bar chord progression) and I have percussion aligned with it that I like, I think about expanding that idea and start arranging from the beginning of the track.

 After I start, the rest of my arrangement comes about purely from intuition.
-In my techno work, I start with the motif with only a couple of percussion elements, because I’ll be adding and removing the rest of what I’ve already chosen throughout the track.
-What feels good where, what needs to be built up, what sounds boring, and what I want more of are all things I consider and respond to in the moment.
+In my techno work, I start with a motif.
+Only a couple of percussion elements.
+That’s because I’ll be adding and removing the rest of what I’ve already chosen throughout the track.
+What ‘feels good where’?
+What ‘needs to be built up’, what ‘sounds boring’?
+And what I want more of are all things I consider and respond to in the moment.

 Eventually, I come to a point of calming down the elements to bring a strong sense of closure at the end (that I have very much learned from producing progressive house).
 After that, it’s fixing mixing issues that I hear and mastering.